DIY Professional Headshots

 1. Bad Lighting

-Harsh overhead lighting, mixed color temperatures, and unflattering shadows instantly signal amateur photography.
+Mistake: Harsh overhead lighting, mixed color temperatures, and unflattering shadows.
+Fix: Use diffused light from front/side at 45 degrees.
 Professional lighting is soft, directional, and flattering to facial features.

 2. Cluttered or Distracting Backgrounds